 Dan’s Hope is a family fund set up by James and Debra McLellan for their son, Dan, who has Ullrich congenital muscular dystrophy.

 Debra and James have thrown themselves into fundraising, originally setting themselves the challenge of raising £15,000 to fund a new Clinical Trials Co-ordinator, to be based at the Institute of Child Health at Great Ormond Street Hospital.
+Which they achieved and helped funded a few years back

 Ullrich congenital muscular dystrophy is a condition that causes Dan’s muscles to weaken and waste, and causes progressive stiffness of the muscles and spine.
 The condition makes it increasingly difficult to walk and many children develop respiratory problems as the muscles in their chests weaken.
-While Dan can walk, he cannot run or jump and he struggles to get up from a seated position.

 Debra McLellan said,